What is the THINK program?

 The THINK program always begins with the introduction of a health-related theme relevant to nutrition or exercise science education.
 It can be anything from a topic on “Warm-up and Stretching” to “Thermoregulation” in exercise science.
 In Nutrition it can cover a topic such as “Choosing your Favorite Sports Drink” to “Plant-Based Options”.
 This is followed by hands-on clinical experiences using different pieces of equipment such as goniometers to measure range of motion, ECG’s to measure heart rate and rhythms during exercise, or bio-impedance and skin calipers to measure body composition.
 This allows participants’ to be proactive in learning more about their own bodies and how it functions in response to exercise.

-Structured physical activities that reinforce educational and clinical experiences are actually infused into the classroom.
-These activities are designed to promote creative thinking (brain games), team play, self-expression, and fun.
-Physical activities can be in the form of relays, team sports, and individual fitness activities or in the form of designing one’s own warm-up and stretching program for a particular sport.
+Structured physical activities that reinforce educational and clinical experiences are integrated into the classroom to promote creative thinking (brain games), team play, self-expression, and fun.
+Physical activities can be in the form of relays, team sports, and individual fitness activities.
+Students are also encouraged to design their own warm-up and stretching program for their favorite sport and teach it to the entire class.
 The program underscores the importance of creating a culture of health and fitness among our nation’s youth thereby reversing the current “obesity” and “inactivity” trends in youth.

-Recently, the program has integrated social emotional learning into the curriculum to to help participants set and achieve goals, reduce barriers to exercise, make responsible decisions, develop better communication skills, and create positive social networks.
+Recently, the program has integrated social emotional learning into the curriculum to enhance healthy behaviors, wherein barriers to exercise, goal setting, making responsible decisions, and developing strong communication skills are part of the curriculum.

 It is hoped that graduates of the THINK program are empowered to improve their own personal lifestyle behaviors, inspired to serve as health ambassadors for their families/communities, and motivated to pursue STEM-related careers in the health sciences.